Measuring Customer Satisfaction: Essential Metrics and Implementation Tips

 • tNPS captures customer sentiment right after a specific event when user experience is “fresh”.

-• tNPS provides data that can be segmented by event type, product, team and others.
+• tNPS provides data that can be segmented by event type, product, team and others (because the type of surveyed transaction is known).

 Customer Effort Score (CES)